rmjarvis/TreeCorr/docs/params.rst

     - ``weight`` = The total weight of the pairs in each bin.
     - ``npairs`` = The total number of pairs in each bin.

-:tt_file_name: (str) The output filename for spin-3-spin-3 correlation function.
+:tt_file_name: (str) The output filename for trefoil-trefoil correlation function.

     The output columns are: